Skip to contents

 Seurat object Already processed: gene-expression normalisation, UMAP, cluster labels.

-Transcript count matrix Transcripts x cells matrix of UMI counts.
+Transcript count matrix Transcripts × cells matrix of UMI counts.
 Row names are transcript IDs matching those in your annotation.

 SUPPA2 IOE files One or more .ioe files from SUPPA2’s generateEvents command, one per event type (SE, RI, SS, MX, FL).
-These map transcripts to inclusion/exclusion sets for each splicing event.
+These map transcripts to the splicing events they support.

 library(Matisse)